CalamityAdam/iot/react/readings/webpack_configuration.md

 You must include the star matcher `'*'` to be able to include files with an explicit extension.
 Otherwise `require('file_name.js')` will cause webpack to look for `file_name.js.js`.

-**NB** The star syntax is new to webpack v2.
-If you are using webpack v1 you will need to include an empty string instead.

 # Sample `webpack.config.js`

 ```js